 So how exactly do you SUCCESSFULLY introduce finger food and make it a positive experience?

 Some busy parents would introduce pureed foods to their babies even before reaching their sixth month.

 There’s nothing wrong with this, and consider this as early exposure to “adult food.”

 During the baby-led weaning process, parents would replace puree foods with finger foods.

-At this stage, we recommend introducing single-ingredient foods.
+At this stage, I recommend introducing single-ingredient foods.
 Or at least to a minimum, one to three types of fruits or vegetables at a time.

 This limits your baby’s choice and prevents them from feeling overwhelmed.

 Here are some pointers to help ensure the success of your baby-led weaning approach:

 - Stick-shaped finger foods are great, especially if your baby has mastered the pincer grasp.
 They could hold on to the food themselves without being spoon-fed.

 - Be mindful of the food’s texture.
 It should be soft, squishy, or even mushy!
 Nothing hard that would be a choking hazard.